What is an IoT SIM card?

 What is IIoT?

-IIot is an abbreviation for the term Industrial internet of things.
+IIoT is an abbreviation for the term Industrial internet of things.
 The IIoT is a subset of the IoT that focuses on industrial applications.
 Companies can increase the efficiency of their gadgets in their operations as a result of this.
 Thus, it can be said that IIoT is a subset of IoT and focuses only on industrial purposes.

 Once you understand what the term IoT even means, it’s easy to understand what an IoT sim card is.